a-asaker/get-public-ip/README.md

 # Get Your Public IP:
-Get Your Public IP "The Router's IP" Using Script Written In Python3.
+Get Your Public IP "The Router's IP" Using A Script Written In Python3.

 Coded By : a-asaker.